d-georgiev-91/CSharpCourse/README.md

 ============

 CSharpCourse
-This are exercise for the CSharp course.
+This are exercise for the CSharp course of Telerik Academy.

 Copyright (C) 2013 Denis Georgiev